Some Commonly Asked Questions

-My ﬁrm charges $700.00 to $1000.00 to draft each order.
-Although this fee does not include entering the order into court for you, it does cover everything necessary to prepare the QDRO for entry into court, such as reviewing the plan documents and statements, communicating with the retirement plan administrator to make sure everything is approved and done properly, and drafting the order.
+Our firm charges $750.00 to $1000.00 to draft each Order.
+Although this fee does not include us entering the Order into court for you, it does cover everything necessary to prepare the QDRO for entry into court, such as reviewing the plan documents and statements, communicating with the retirement plan administrator to make sure everything is approved and done properly, and drafting the Order.
 In addition, if for some reason we need to make edits, these costs are included in our flat fee.
-Typically, your divorce attorney will enter the order for you in court and obtain the certiﬁed copy, which is required to be sent to the plan administrator.
-If you need my office to enter it, or you want me to ﬁnd someone to enter it for you, we can take a modest retainer to do so or advise on counsel that can enter it for you.
+Typically, your divorce attorney will enter the Order for you in court and obtain the certified copy, which is required to be sent to the plan administrator.
+If you need us to enter it, or you want us to find someone to enter it for you, we can take a modest retainer to do so or advise on counsel that can enter it for you.
 Please see the billing section below for current pricing.

 How fast does all of this happen?

 We are pretty fast, but sometimes we have to wait for plan administrators to approve things and that can take some time.
-Once the plan administrator receives the order which has been entered by the court, they legally only have 60 days to tell you whether it is “qualiﬁed” or not – meaning it has passed muster and the money will be segregated from your spouse’s plan and assigned to you.
+Once the plan administrator receives the order which has been entered by the court, they are allowed a reasonable period of time to tell you whether it is “qualified” or not – meaning it has passed muster and the money will be segregated from your spouse’s plan and assigned to you.
 At that point, the plan administrator will send you a letter saying everything is approved along with distribution forms asking you what you want to do with your money.

 What if my QDRO is rejected or not preapproved?

-Often times, due to constant market fluctuations or minor changes that the plan requires to the order, we can receive a letter asking us to make changes before the plan will accept the order and assign the requisite monies.
-This is quite normal in the process and nothing to be alarmed about; any changes that we need to make to the order to get it approved by the plan are included in your flat fee.
-We have a very strong knowledge of which plans require preapproval or may require tweaking of our orders and will advise you accordingly during the process.
-The most important thing is to not be alarmed if you receive a letter from the plan saying changes are required; we are on it and will help implement those changes to make sure your order is approved and the money is assigned properly.
+Sometimes we receive a letter asking us to make changes before the plan will accept the Order and assign the requisite monies.
+This is quite normal in the process and nothing to be alarmed about, any changes that we need to make to the Order to get it approved by the plan are included in your flat fee.
+We have a very strong knowledge of which plans require preapproval or may require tweaking of our Orders and will advise you accordingly during the process.
+The most important thing is to not be alarmed if you receive a letter from the plan saying changes are required, we are on it and will help implement those changes to make sure your Order is approved and the money is assigned properly.

 What’s a ‘participant’ and what is an ‘alternate payee’?

 The participant is the member of the plan and the alternate payee is the person receiving the money from the member’s plan in the marital settlement agreement – for example, John Smith is a participant in the ABC 401(k) plan and Sally Smith, his ex-wife, is the alternate payee.
 The plan will require up-to-date personal information for both the participant and alternate payee to approve the assignment.
-We will send you an addendum form asking you for all of this info.
-If you are uncomfortable giving it via email, just call us and we will happily take it over the phone.
+We will send you a secure link or an addendum form asking you for all of this info.
+If you are uncomfortable providing this information electronically, please call us and we will happily take it over the phone.

 What do I do with my money?

-Well, I am not a ﬁnancial adviser, so I cannot advise you the best way to invest or spend your money (I can refer you to great ones if you need one) – but, what I can tell you is if you take a distribution (on a plan that allows a distribution like a 401(k)), you will pay taxes on the distribution, and if you roll over into an IRA, you will defer your taxes.
-Regardless, as I mentioned earlier, you avoid the 10% excise tax penalty through this nifty QDRO.
+We are not financial advisors, so we cannot advise you the best way to invest or spend your money.
+What we can tell you is if you take a distribution (on a plan that allows a cash distribution like a 401(k) you will pay taxes on the distribution, and if you roll over into an IRA you will defer your taxes.
+Regardless, as mentioned earlier you avoid the 10% tax penalty through this nifty QDRO.
 If you need a referral to a Financial Advisor, please ask and we will be happy to provide a referral.

 How much do you charge outside of the ﬂat fee?

-If you need work done above and beyond the ﬂat fee, my rates are $350.00 per hour.
-Because I have a Masters in Beneﬁts, I often help people ﬁgure out their health care issues in divorce (i.e. COBRA vs. Illinois Spousal Continuation Coverage and Qualiﬁed Medical Support Orders).
-You need those to have access to your kid’s medical plans if they are covered under your former spouse.
-I also do mediation and collaborative law, basically, any family law that is not litigated.
+If you need work done above and beyond the flat fee, Anne’s rates are $350.00 an hour.
+Because she has a Masters in Benefits, she often helps people figure out their health care issues in divorce i.e.: COBRA vs. Illinois Spousal Continuation Coverage and Qualified Medical Support Orders (QMSCO), which you will need in order to have access to your kids’ medical plans if they are covered under your former spouse’s plan.
+Anne also practices mediation and collaborative law, basically, any family law that is not litigated.
 Please visit our website is anneschmidtlaw.com for a better understanding of our practice areas.